danieluhl/astro-blog/src/content/blog/2022/begin-again.md

 ---

 In meditation, when you catch your mind wandering, this is the moment of clarity in the present.
-The catching youself is the meditating.
+The catching yourself is the meditating.

 In life we are perpetually building towards something.
 Some day will come when all the prep is done and we can finally start living (retirement?).
 The catch is, we're already living and there is no